cjs675/COP-2800/notes/ch2/notes.md

 - __type casting__ forces value of one data type to be used as a value of another type
 - to perform a type case, a __cast operator__ is used, created by placing desired result type in parentheses
 - using a cast operator is an __explicit conversion__
-- it can be easy to lost data when performing a cast (if handled improperly - recall amount of data available to each individual primitive type)
+- it can be easy to lose data when performing a cast (if handled improperly - recall amount of data available to each individual primitive type)
 - more commonly referred to as __unary cast operator__
   - different from binary operator (which requires two operands)
   - only uses one operand